-Remember how the Lord your God led you all the way in the desert these forty years.
+Remember how the LORD your God led you all the way in the desert these forty years.
 Hunger taught Israel that they could trust the Lord to meet their needs.
 Both hunger and prosperity are a test.
 Hunger requires trust, while prosperity requires gratitude.
-Bible literacy reminds Israel both of God’s provision in the wilderness and their impoverished state as slaves in Egypt.
+Bible literacy reminds Israel both of God's provision in the wilderness and their impoverished state while slaves in Egypt.

 Questions from today's reading (Deuteronomy 6:1-9:29):

 Who does God hold responsible for Bible literacy and what will this require of them?